anbox-cloud/discourse-docs/howto/container/logs.md

 error_message: 'Failed to install application com.canonical.candy: exit status 1'
 ```

-The container in this example failed to install the application as indicated by the `error_message` field.
+The instance in this example failed to install the application as indicated by the `error_message` field.
 There are three log files being stored which can be shown with the `amc show-log` command (for example, `amc show-log bh03th0j1qm6416q0v30 system.log`):

 ```bash
 -- Logs begin at Thu 2019-01-17 08:37:56 UTC, end at Thu 2019-01-17 08:38:58 UTC. --